-Over time, I learned to do this by developing what I call the Gratitude Bomb, which includes eight areas of life that you can focus on intentionally.
-Click here to learn how you can create your own Gratitude Bomb and make it part of your daily routine.
+Over time, I learned to do this by developing what I call the Gratitude Bomb.
+Having intentional focus on the eight areas of life.
+Click here to learn how to create your own Gratitude Bomb and make it part of your daily routine.

 Assess your reality and set new (specific) goals

-Other times, however, reviewing your situation is a painful process because it might involve letting go of some goals that are no longer a reality for you.
+Other times, however, reviewing your situation is a painful process.
+It might involve letting go of some goals that are no longer a reality for you.
 Whatever the case, don’t lose hope.
-There are still many amazing and wonderful things to look forward to, even if everything hasn’t worked out the way you once hoped.
+There are still many amazing and wonderful things to look forward to.
 Set new, specific goals.
-Learn a foreign language, develop a new spiritual practice, revamp your financial plan, set a new career target – the list is endless.
+Learn a foreign language.
+Develop a new spiritual practice.
+Revamp your financial plan.
+Set a new career target – the list is endless.

 Make changes in line with your core values